 Negotiating doesn't have to be scary, especially when you follow these tips

 Some contractors are willing to negotiate their price, and others won't budge.
-But how do you convince the contractor to give you a better deal?
+But how do you negotiate with contractors—and get a better deal?
 Rest assured, there are some steps you can take to get the best bid on your home project.

 1. Shop Around for the Best Price-to-Quality Contractor

 Shopping around never hurts and ensures you get a fair assessment of the project's cost before signing a contract.
 Knowing how to save money on your home improvement projects is always a good idea.
-You don’t want to get ripped off by a bad company.
 That's why it's essential to ask for at least three to four bids before deciding on the price you're willing to pay for the project.

 When you gather estimates, you can always negotiate the cost of the project with any contractor.
 Many general contractors are willing to negotiate their prices and terms if they're competing for a job.